marcusgia2505/classsExGameInstructions/docs/Elements.rst

 show button later
 	The appearance of the buttons can be delayed, e.g. if you want participants not to click too fast.

+allow resending the input
+	The input is not blocked after sending, but inputs can be resubmitted as long as the stage is active.

+space between input fields (px)
+	This allows to add a certain space in pixels between input fields.

+highlight button
+	The send button can be highlighted in blue color.